bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-01-03-newsletter.md

   confirmed at an acceptable feerate.

-    Law notes that this addresses one of the longstanding concerns noted in the [original Lightning Network paper][] about _forced expiration floods_ where too many channels all closing simultaneously may result in insufficient block space for all of them to be confirmed before their timelocks expire, potentially resulting in some users losing money.
+    Law notes that this addresses one of the longstanding concerns noted in the [original Lightning Network paper][] about [forced expiration floods][topic expiration floods] where too many channels all closing simultaneously may result in insufficient block space for all of them to be confirmed before their timelocks expire, potentially resulting in some users losing money.
 With fee-dependent timelocks in place,